drtyhlpr/rpi23-gen-image/README.md

 Enable having root partition on an USB drive by creating two image files: one for the `/boot/firmware` mount point, and another for `/`.

 ##### `CHROOT_SCRIPTS`=""
 Path to a directory with scripts that should be run in the chroot before the image is finally built.
-Every executable file in this direcory is run in lexicographical order.
+Every executable file in this directory is run in lexicographical order.

+##### `ENABLE_INITRAMFS`=false
+Create an initramfs that that will be loaded during the Linux startup process. `ENABLE_INITRAMFS` will automatically get enabled if `ENABLE_CRYPTFS`=true.
+This parameter will be ignored if `BUILD_KERNEL`=false.

 #### Kernel compilation:
 ##### `BUILD_KERNEL`=false
 Build and install the latest RPi2 Linux kernel.
 Currently only the default RPi2 kernel configuration is used.
-Detailed configuration parameters for customizing the kernel and minor bug fixes still need to get implemented. feel free to help.

 ##### `KERNEL_REDUCE`=false
 Reduce the size of the generated kernel by removing unwanted device, network and filesystem drivers (experimental).